Graduation Day with my Dad

 our local schools on a personal, as well as a

-When my children were in school, I was an active
+children were in school, I was an active participant in

-known as School Councils) and also served as
+Councils) and also served as President, Program Chair

-I was a member of the Principal's Advisory Committee
+member of the Principal's Advisory Committee at J. F.

-I have also been an active volunteer in the Girl
+have also been an active volunteer in the Girl Guide

 Commitment to Community: